xaerochill/liquid-crystal/README.md

 ## Setup [![Build Status][travis-badge]][travis]

-An older version of RGBDS is required, we recommend 0.3.8

 For more information, please see [INSTALL.md](INSTALL.md)

 After setup has been completed, you can choose which version you wish to build.